Spin(7)-instantons on Joyce's first examples of compact Spin(7)-manifolds: Introduction

-\paragraph{Joyce's examples of compact Spin(7)-manifolds.} Examples of compact $Spin(7)$-manifold on which we construct $Spin(7)$-instantons were constructed by Joyce in \cite{Joyc3} (see also \cite{Joyc5}).
+\paragraph{Joyce's examples of compact Spin(7)-manifolds.} The example of compact $Spin(7)$-manifold on which we construct $Spin(7)$-instantons was constructed by Joyce in \cite{Joyc3} (see also \cite{Joyc5}).
 These are the first examples of compact $Spin(7)$-manifolds in the literature decades after Berger's prediction \cite{Berg} of the existence of such manifolds.
 These manifolds are obtained by resolving singularities of $T^8 / \Gamma$, where $T^8$ is an eight-dimensional torus, and $\Gamma$ is a finite subgroup of $\text{Aut} (T^8)$.
 Differential-geometrically, this resolution is given by gluing in Eguchi--Hanson spaces.
 Then Joyce's elaborate analysis gives a family of torsion-free $Spin(7)$-structures on the resolution.
 See Section \ref{subsection:the-manifolds-by-Joyce} for a detailed description of a particular type of them, on which we construct $Spin(7)$-instantons in this paper.
-Note that, prior to this construction of compact $Spin(7)$-manifolds, Joyce performed a similar construction of examples of compact $G_2$-manifolds \cite{Joyc1, Joyc2}.
-They are resolutions of $T^7 / \Gamma$, where $T^7$ is a seven-dimensional torus, and $\Gamma$ is a finite subgroup of $\text{Aut} (T^7)$.

 \paragraph{Lewis' construction of Spin(7)-instantons.}